 When I told Julia that her dramatisations of children’s books for the BBC, most especially the eerie The Enchanted Castle, still held powerful memories for my generation, and that her fantastically eerie dramatisation of Antonia Fraser’s Quiet As A Nun for Thames Television’s Armchair Thriller in 1978 had recently won a place in Channel 4’s 100 Scariest Moments poll, she was delighted.
 “One sometimes thinks one’s work has been all but forgotten.
 It’s so nice to know that isn’t the case”.

 Julia Jones died in October 2015.
-When preparing to write her obituary, I found a letter she had sent me after reading the essay I’d written on The Piano for a planned book on Play for Today, which this post is drawn from.
+When preparing to write her obituary, I found a letter she had sent me after reading the essay I’d written on The Piano for my book on Play for Today, which this post is drawn from.
 At eighty, she was enjoying writing her first musical.
 She asked if she could give me lunch to say thank you for caring about The Piano.

 I wish I’d gone.